peterschmidtdk/peterschmidtdk/README.md

 ### Hi there 👋

+## 👨‍💻 A little about me, I am Peter Schmidt

 <!--
 **peterschmidtdk/peterschmidtdk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.